ComparisonMarch 26, 2026 Updated May 19, 2026 13 min read

 How do I fix the Claude Cowork rate limit bug when my usage isn't actually high?

-If your usage dashboard shows low consumption but Cowork keeps returning rate limit errors, you're likely hitting a known server-side bug.
-File an issue on the Claude Code GitHub repository (reference issues #33120 and #34068) and contact Anthropic support directly.
-The fix requires a manual server-side reset of your account's rate limit state.
-Switching to a different account can confirm whether the issue is account-specific.
+If Settings → Usage shows low consumption but Cowork keeps returning rate limit errors, you're hitting the ghost rate limit bug — corrupted backend state on your account.
+File a fresh issue on the Claude Code GitHub repo and contact Anthropic support directly.
+Earlier issue #34068 was closed as "not planned," and no public patch has shipped yet, so the fix is still a manual server-side reset by support.
+Switching to a different account on the same machine can confirm whether the issue is account-specific.

 Is Claude Max worth $100 to $200 a month for Cowork usage?